visvash/Climate-Informatics/README.md

 This project has been divided into four parts, or I should say "steps", those are mentioned below:

 ### Steps
-- Procuring and Reading
+- Procuring and Reading Geospatial Data
-- Exploring and Visualizing
+- Exploring and Visualizing Geospatial Data
-- Preprocessing
+- Preprocessing Geospatial Data
-- Deep Learning
+- Deep Learning for Geospatial Data

 # Procuring and Reading Geospatial Data
 We are obtaining the data from the Copernicus Data Store <a href="https://cds.climate.copernicus.eu/cdsapp#!/home">(CDS)</a>.